saulpierotti/markdown_notebook/BDP.md

 * A real-life complex workflow can be a linear combination of CPU-driven and Data-driven models
 	* This is usually the case when different jobs of the workflow need very different hardware architectures (HTC vs HPC)

-# Parallel computing
-* The distributed infrastructures we saw until now were localised in the same WAN
-* High throughput computing (HTC) I want to maximise the number of jobs executed, not speed up the single job
-* High performance computing (HPC): I want to speed up the execution time of the single jobs
-* FLOP: number of floating poin operations per second

-# HTC
-* HTC infrastructures are PC clusters, server clusters, distributed systems and grids
-* A Grid is an hardware and software infrastructure that provides inexpensive access to high-end computational capabilities
-	* It is NOT subject to centralised control
-	* Uses standard and general-purpose interfaces
-	* Delivers non-trivial QoS
-* The user of a Grid is a virtual organization
-	* It is a set of individuals that share the resources under certain rules
-	* Sharing of resources is highly controlled and well-defined
-	* The owner of the individual resources decides who can access them
-* 95% of the Grid is agreement on protocols between participating institutions
-* There is no Grid owner and the network is distributed: I do not know which machine is processing my data
-* Grids can be based on supercomputers, servers, or volunteers that share desktop PC power
-* Grids are really complex, and they often fail
-* The Grid implements a single sign on policy (one access system grants all the resources available)
-* The Grid should allow for delegation (automatic access by programs)
-* The X509 certificate is used for signing into a Grid
-	* It contains the Public key of the owner, its identity
-	* It is sgned by a certification authority
-* The certification signs the authorization for the user
-* The user can in turn sign a proxy authorization for allowing delegation
-* Each job on the Grid is identified by an URL containing the address of the server who accepted it and a random string

-# HPC
-* Some glossary
+# High Performance Computing (HPC)
 * GFLOPs: billions of floating point operations per second
+	* The max GFLOP of a system can be calculated from the number of sockets, cores per socket, clock frequency and FLOPs per cycle
 * TDP: thermal design power, it is the maximum amount of heat that the cooling system must be able to dissipate in typical operations
-* The max GFLOP of a system can be calculated from the number of sockets, cores per socket, clock frequency and FLOPs per cycle
 * The first machines for HPC were vector machines
-	* They are contrapposed to the currently used scalar machine for the fact that they could operate directly on vectors with their instruction set
+	* They are contrapposed to the currently used scalar machines for the fact that they could operate directly on vectors with their instruction set
 	* They were using single powerfull processors (small for now!)
 * CRAY-1 (1976) was one of the first vector machines
 	* It was able of 80 MFLOPs in scalar operations and 160/250 MFLOPs in vecotr operations
 	* It was consuming 115 kW for operation + 330 kW for refrigeration!
+	* It costed 8.8 million dollars
 * CRAY-XMP (1982 and 1984) had first 2 and then 4 processors and was capable of 2*200 MFLOPs (800 MFLOPs with 4 processors)
 * CRAY-2 (1985) had 4 processor and was able of 1.9 GFLOPs
 * Subsequently in the 80s there was a shift for vector machines to massively parallel processors (MPP)